Battle of Empel: Battle

-On learning of this situation, Farnese had gathered a relief column and supplies, then rushed to their rescue.
-Meanwhile, a Spanish soldier who was digging a trench around the church supposedly commented "this is more likely to be my grave than a trench".
+On the morning of December 7, a Spanish soldier who was digging a trench around the church supposedly commented "this is more likely to be my grave than a trench".
 As he dug, he found a painting representing Mary of the Immaculate Conception.
 Bobadilla interpreted the discovery as a sign from God, and had the painting raised next to the Spanish flag for veneration.
+A priest with the troops encouraged the soldiers to raise their spirits by saying Hail Mary prayers.
+Running short on nearly all resources, including ammunition, Bobadilla met with his officers to discuss strategy.
+He advocated for making a final attack with the previously prepared barges, while some officers unsuccessfully advocated for their troops to kill each other to avoid being defeated by the Dutch rebels.
+In the end, they agreed on a final attack and rebuffed Dutch entreaties to surrender.

-That night, a sudden further drop in temperature started to freeze the shallow waters of the flooded countryside.
-This made it possible for the Spanish troops to attack the rebels and burn their immobilized ships as the water froze over.
-The next day, they charged and conquered the Dutch fort located along the river.
+That night, a sudden further drop in temperature started to freeze the shallow waters of the flooded countryside, which had not happened for several years in the area.
+By daytime on December 8, the day of the feast of the Immaculate Conception, the Dutch ships were at risk of being immobilized while exposed to the garrison artillery of 's-Hertogenbosch, attacked by Spanish troops, and burned.
+The Dutch ships gave up the siege to avoid this possibility, but several ships were destroyed in the frozen Meuse during the retreat.

+On December 9, they charged and conquered the Dutch fort located along the river.
+The Dutch force quickly retreated knowing that without the naval blockade, their position was untenable and reinforcements via the sea from Peter Ernst I von Mansfeld-Vorderort would relieve the Spanish troops.
 Admiral Hohenlohe-Neuenstein responded by saying: "In my opinion, it seems that God is Spanish to work so great a miracle [for them].
 Five thousand Spaniards who were also five thousand soldiers […] and five thousand devils."

 That same day, Mary of the Immaculate Conception was proclaimed patroness of the Spanish Tercios of Flanders and Italy.